-The committee advises the Dean (and, subsequently, other University decision-process participants) by assessing and reporting its approval or disapproval of the initial appointment request, third- year/periodic performance review, promotion, or tenure request.
+The committee advises the Dean (and, subsequently, other University decision-process participants) by assessing and reporting its approval or disapproval of promotion, or tenure request.
 The Dean retains the prerogative to accept or reject this recommendation; in event of rejections of the committee's recommendations, the committee expects a written rationale for the override.
-The committee reports its assessment of the faculty member's third-year/periodic performance review materials and/or promotion or tenure request, and provides recommendations to the candidate for future development.
+The committee reports its assessment of the faculty member's promotion or tenure request, and provides recommendations to the candidate for future development.